Oluwapelumi-Peter/Oluwapelumi-Peter/README.md

 ## Welcome to my GitHub!

 ### About Me
-I am Oluwapelumi Peter, an Information Technology professional with experience within the IT ecosystem, specifically in Systems Analysis, Big Data and Business Intelligence.
+I am Oluwapelumi Peter, an Information Technology professional with experience within the IT ecosystem, specifically in Information Systems Management, Big Data and Business Intelligence.
 I am also a Data Science enthusiast.

 I work to drive a culture of achieving more with less, through the deployment and management of scalable business systems and insights.